marmelab/ng-admin/README.md

         .addField(new Reference('post_id')
             .label('Post title')
             .map(truncate)
-            .filter(function (postIds) { // If your API support it, you can pass the list of identifiers to retrieve (instead of retrieve element by element) return {
+            .singleApiCall(function (postIds) { // If your API support it, you can pass the list of identifiers to retrieve (instead of retrieve element by element) return {
                     'post_id[]': postIds
                 };